pyro: A teaching code for computational astrophysical hydrodynamics: Algorithm Summaries and Tests

 The Sod shock tube~\citep{sod:1978} illustrates all three types of hydrodynamic waves: a rarefaction, contact, and shock wave.
 This problem is a standard test of hydrodynamics solvers because exact solutions are possible.
 We compare to the result from the exact Riemann solver in \citet{toro:1997}.

 Figure~\ref{fig:sod} shows the results from a simulation on a $128\times 10$ grid with the initial discontinuity in the $x$-direction.
 The CFL number was 0.8 and $\gamma = 1.4$.
 The shock is very steep, the contact is smeared out a bit (there is no self-steepening mechanism for contacts, so this is commonly seen).
 Overall the solution matches the analytic profile well.
+The discontinuities in the solution mean that taking the norm of the error with the exact solution has little value.